pkarthick/AdventOfCode/2021/readme.md

 Day 8:
 * Python syntax was tedious to work with after the nested iterator calls go 4 level deep.
 Breaking down of calls and temporary assignments were required.
 Rust's chaining of calls were much better to work with
 * Rust's life time hinders productivity on fold calls with HashMaps as initializers
+* Crystal was much better to work with sets than Rust.
+It is not just sets, but in general, Rust's ownership and lifetime gets in the way of writing code and slows down

+Day 9:
+* Crystal seems like a productive language.
+It will my language of choice for the rest of the AOC 2021 unless there is a compelling feature from other language.
+Crystal's type system is flexible and prevents nil errors at compile time.